YunoHost-Apps/hubzilla_ynh/README.md

 		service nginx start

 ### Install the Hubzilla application
-Use the [YunoHost admin](https://reticu.li/yunohost/admin) panel to install Hubzilla by entering the GitHub repo address in the custom app URL
+Use the YunoHost admin panel to install Hubzilla by entering the GitHub repo address in the custom app URL

 		https://github.com/YunoHost-Apps/hubzilla_ynh

 Make sure to select your domain from the previous section as the application domain.
 Also set the application to Public.

-When installation is complete, you will need to visit your new hub and register a new account using the email address you specified in the app installation form.
-You should then be able to log in and create your first channel.
+When installation is complete, you will need to visit your new hub and login with the admin account you specified in the app installation form.
+You should then be able create your first channel and have the admin rights to the hub.
-<strong>If above method do not work for you then you have give an account administrator access through phpMYAdmin by
+<strong>For normal YunoHost users:</strong>You can login through Ldap authentication and create the channel accourding to the hub settings.
-adding 4096 to the account_roles for that account in the database.</strong>
+<strong>For admin:</strong>If you don't see the admin rights in your nav bar drop down menu or want to grant admin rights for any other user on the hub then you have to manually add 4096 to the account_roles for that account in the database through phpMYAdmin.